joeyhanni2/Holberton-style-coding/Tools:-Emacs.md

       indent-tabs-mode t)
 ```

+Here, the size of a `tab` character in Emacs is set to `8`, so Emacs will display 8 spaces on your screen to represent a single `tab`.
+You can modify this value, to put a smaller one if you want, but just keep in mind that it's a good habit to keep an indentation of 8 columns: it makes your code more readable.

 ___

 If you want to highlight lines exceeding 80 characters and trailing whitespace, you can add this to your `~/.emacs`: